christiskatsouris/Univariate/README.md

 ## References

+- Lewellen, J. (2002).
+Momentum and autocorrelation in stock returns.
+The Review of Financial Studies, 15(2):533-564.
 - Lo, A. W. (1991).
 Long-term memory in stock market prices.
 Econometrica: Journal of the Econometric Society, 1279-1313.
-- Lewellen, J. (2002).
-Momentum and autocorrelation in stock returns.
-The Review of Financial Studies, 15(2):533-564.
+- Osborn, D. R. (1984).
+Causality testing and its implications for dynamic econometric models.
+The Economic Journal, 94, 82-96.

 # Further Reading